-The Ivey MBA program boasts of 90% employment rate with an average starting salary of CAD $ 103,000.
-The career management team at Ivey is ranked #1 by its recruiting partners and career coaching is built into the curriculum of the MBA program.
+The average salary for an MBA graduate (2019) is CAD 92,000, with a signing bonus of CAD 15,000.
+The career management team at Ivey is ranked #1 by its recruiting partners, and career coaching is built into the curriculum of the MBA program.

-The career management team provides students with help in building a solid resume, preparing for interviews and networking effectively.
+The career management team helps students in building a solid resume, preparing for interviews, and networking effectively.
 This helps students find hidden career opportunities and plan their career strategy.

-MBA in Canada: Top MBA Colleges in Canada #5 HEC Montréal
+MBA in Canada: Best MBA Colleges in Canada #5 HEC Montréal

 Business Consulting Project

 The program includes a hands-on business consulting project that helps students gain practical experience.
 The MBA program’s small class-size is said to enhance faculty and student interaction.
-The average age of the MBA program class is 31 years with an average work experience of 7 years which is greater than the other MBA programs in this article.
+The average age of the MBA program class is 31 years, with an average work experience of 7 years, which is higher than the other MBA programs in this article.

 - Acquire Business Fundamentals